-No everybody; unless under 3; in the same room must be on the same plan
+No everybody; unless under 3; in the same room must be on the same Disney Dining Plan.

 What is Free Dining?

-At certain times of the year, Disney Dining Plan is available at no charge for Resort Reservations.
+At certain times of the year, the Disney Dining Plan is available at no charge for Resort Reservations.
 This can be a great value offer for guests.
-The type of Disney Dining Plan offered will depend on the resort you are staying in.
+The type of Disney Dining Plan offered will depend on the resort you are staying at.

 Can you save money?